gulpjs/vinyl-fs/README.md

   - sourcemaps - `true` or `false` if you want files to have sourcemaps enabled.
     - Default is `false`.
+    - Will load inline sourcemaps and resolve sourcemap links from files
+    - Uses `gulp-sourcemaps` under the hood
   - followSymlinks - `true` if you want to recursively resolve symlinks to their targets; set to `false` to preserve them as symlinks.
     - Default is `true`.
     - `false` will make `file.symlink` equal the original symlink's target path.